Vermont Counseling License Requirements

 3. Get licensed to practice counseling in Vermont.

 After you have completed your education, you will be ready to begin the licensure process with the appropriate Vermont licensing body.
-The Vermont Office of Professional Regulation licenses clinical mental health counselors and marriage and family therapists as allied mental health professionals and has distinct requirements for alcohol and drug abuse counseling licensure.
-School counselors are licensed by the Vermont Agency of Education.
+The Vermont Office of Professional Regulation’s Board of Allied Mental Health (the Board) licenses clinical mental health counselors and marriage and family therapists as allied mental health professionals and has distinct requirements for alcohol and drug abuse counseling licensure.
+School counselors are licensed by the Vermont Agency of Education (AOE).
 Keep reading this guide to learn more about these processes.

 Clinical Mental Health Counselor (CMHC) Licensing Process

-Mental health counseling is considered an allied mental health profession in Vermont and licenses for Clinical Mental Health Counselors (CMHCs) are issued by the Vermont Office of Professional Regulation.
-Applicants must have a 60-credit master’s degree in mental health counseling with at least 600 hours of practicum or internship.
+Mental health counseling is considered an allied mental health profession in Vermont and licenses for Clinical Mental Health Counselors (CMHCs) are issued by the Board of Allied Mental Health (the Board) of the Vermont Office of Professional Regulation.
+Applicants must have a 60-credit master’s or doctoral degree in mental health counseling with at least 700 hours of practicum or internship.
 In Vermont, CMHCs specialize in psychotherapeutic counseling methods, including assessing and treating psychopathology, mental illnesses, and psychiatric disabilities.
 Services can be provided to individuals or groups in independent practice or community-based settings.
 For more about a career in professional counseling, read our mental health counselor career guide.
 To become a CMHC in Vermont, follow these steps.